When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Problem Formulation

 In general, the distribution $\mathbb{P}(y \mid \{\acttraj^k\}^K_{k=1}, \obs; \task )$ above is very hard to characterize, which is why prior works \cite{ren2023robots, wu2025foresight} have turned to vision-language models (VLMs) due to their ability to simultaneously reason about both natural language instructions and visual observations.
 However, prior work \cite{wu2025foresight} shows that effective zero-shot use of VLMs to approximate $\mathbb{P}(y \mid \{\acttraj^k\}^K_{k=1}, \obs; \task )$ is not trivial, since the model must implicitly translate low-level actions into outcomes (i.e., predict $\{\acttraj^k\}^K_{k=1} \rightarrow \{\obstraj^k\}^K_{k=1}$), reason about the outcomes (i.e., alignment between the outcomes $\{\obstraj^i\}^K_{k=1}$ and the text of the task $\task$), as well as select the correct index.

 Following prior work \cite{wu2025foresight, wu2025you}, we factorize the problem into two stages: first, predict the outcome of each low-level action and translate the outcomes into textual \textit{outcome narrations}; given these narrations, we ask a VLM to solve a multiple-choice Q\&A problem and select the action whose outcome narration best aligns with the task.
-Mathematically, our problem becomes: \annotate[xshift=-0.1em, yshift=-0.5em]{below,left}{intent}{\rmfamily{outcome narrations}} \annotate[xshift=-1.2em, yshift=-0.5em]{below,left}{intent}{} \annotate[yshift=-0.4em]{below,right}{actions}{\rmfamily{samples from $\pi$}} \annotate[yshift=-2.4em]{below, left}{vlm}{\rmfamily{VLM verifier}}
+Mathematically, our problem becomes: \annotate[xshift=-0.0em, yshift=-0.0em]{below,left}{intent}{\rmfamily{outcome narrations}} \annotate[yshift=+0.5em, xshift=-0.8em]{above,right}{actions}{\rmfamily{$\sim\pi(\cdot \mid \obs)$}} \annotate[yshift=-0.5em]{below, left}{vlm}{\rmfamily{VLM verifier}}

 Here, each $\lang^k$ is a language description of the outcome induced by the low-level action $\acttraj^k$ executed from an initial observation.
-For example, $\lang^k = \text{``The robot places the nut with the handle facing left.''}$ as shown in Fig.~\ref{fig:framework}.
+For example, $\lang^k = \text{``The robot inserts the block into the back right hole.''}$ as shown in Fig.~\ref{fig:framework}.
 In practice, these narrations are obtained by first \textit{predicting future observations} $\obstraj_t \sim \mathbb{P}(\cdot| \obs_t, \acttraj_t)$ (e.g., via a world model, shown in Sec.~\ref{sec:approach}), and then the predicted observations are described in text via video captioning \cite{team2023gemini}.
 By lifting the outcomes of low-level actions into textual descriptions, the VLM's reasoning capabilities can be used more effectively to verify which index $y \in \mathcal{Y}$ to choose; in other words, the VLM can be used as a proposal distribution in the optimization objective: $\mathbb{P}(y \mid \{\lang^k\}^K_{k=1}; \task )$.

 \para{Challenges \& Opportunities} A central challenge with Eq.~\ref{eq:formulation-factorized} is the assumption of a well-calibrated VLM verifier.
 Even with perfect outcome narrations to choose from, VLMs are often overconfident evaluators \cite{bai2024hallucination, mei2025reasoning} which can undermine the quality of the policy steering.
 Moreover, the task descriptions $\task$ from the user may be inherently \textit{ambiguous} or \textit{underspecified}; a VLM verifier which confidently selects an incorrect behavior narration can lead to misaligned or even unsafe actions being executed.
 A second challenge is that when the policy is \textit{incapable}, all $K$ action samples from the policy in Eq.~\ref{eq:formulation-factorized} will have unsatisfactory outcomes for the task instruction $\task$; an uncalibrated VLM verifier may choose one of the faulty samples instead of rejecting them all.